I'm a published children's book author, magazine writer, and technology blogger. I love all things Disney.

 After some consideration, I decided that it would be worth redoing the cover by rastorizing the titles and other cover text in Photoshop and bringing them back into InDesign as images.
 That should result in scaleable text that remains crisp-looking, and a nice looking cover.

 It is a straightforward matter to "unpublish" a print-on-demand book in Amazon, upload a new cover, and go through the proofing process again.
 Granted, it's a bit of a heartache, but without a nice cover, no one will buy the book.
-Potential buyers have no way of knowing that the cover image they see on screen won't be what is actually printed and sent to them.
+Potential buyers have no way of knowing that the cover image they see on the screen won't be what is actually printed and sent to them.
 And so, I must unpublish and try it again.

 I continued to have problems with a blurry cover image showing up on the Amazon storefront, yet the paperback proof books that I had in hand were fine, with crisp cover images.
 In talking with a friend, he mentioned that perhaps the culprit was CreateSpace.

-I checked the help forums on CreateSpace, and sure enough, someone had had the same problem that I was seeing - a blurry looking cover on Amazon, but a nice crisp cover image when printed onto paper.
-That user suggested sending email to CreateSpace to have the cover image "reprocessed" before sending to Amazon.
+I checked the help forums on CreateSpace, and sure enough, someone had had the same problem that I was seeing—a blurry looking cover on Amazon, but a nice crisp cover image when printed onto paper.
+That user suggested sending an email to CreateSpace to have the cover image "reprocessed" before sending it to Amazon.
 And so I sent an email requesting help from CreateSpace.
 They wrote back right away and said that they would reprocess my cover image and that it would be uploaded to Amazon.
 But, they warned, since Amazon required smaller sized compressed images, some blurriness might still be apparent.

-In about 3 days, a new image was uploaded to Amazon.
+In about three days, a new image was uploaded to Amazon.
 I could see that, while the overall image was much sharper, there was still some aliasing around the title.
 I've decided to leave it alone for now, but it still bothers me that CreateSpace can't process my cover image so that it is perfectly sharp and clear.